hidenori-wasa/_CakePHP0204Lib/README.md

 Change log
 ----------

-* I fixed bug of "shmop_open()" key.
-* I have been fixing the bug because "static backup" does not store object properties.
+* I have been fixing its bug because "static backup" does not store object properties.